skiadas/AlgorithmsCourse/notes/brute_force.md

         - What does the variable `min` represent in the loop?
 Be precise.
         - At intermediate steps of the algorithm, what part of the array, if any, is sorted?
         - Study Figure 3.1 which shows a run of the algorithm.
 What is the meaning of the vertical lines?
-        - True or False: SelectionSort is an in-place sorting algorithm
-        - True or False: SelectionSort is a stable sorting algorithm
+        - Is SelectionSort an in-place algorithm?
+Is it a stable algorithm?
-        - What is the key operation in SelectionSort?
         - Analyze the time complexity of SelectionSort.
         - Is there a difference in SelectionSort between best-case and worst-case?
         - How many entry swaps are needed for SelectionSort?